14th Street Limited: History

-The 14th Street Line run by route D50 are one of the most heavily used routes in the Metrobus system with about 15,000 riders use these buses on a typical weekday.
-Those routes connects Takoma station to Downtown Washington DC via 14th Street.
-However, the routes suffers from crowding, delays, traffic, and ineffectiveness due to the routes having at least 26 stops and frequency of buses are at least 20 minutes.
-This leads to residents opting for the more efficient 16th Street buses (the S1, S2 and S9, now the D60 and D6X).
+The 14th Street Line, run by route D50 are one of the most heavily used routes in the Metrobus system with about 15,000 riders using these buses on a typical weekday.
+Those routes connect Takoma Station to Downtown Washington DC via 14th Street.
+However, the routes suffers from crowding, delays, traffic, and ineffectiveness due to the routes having at least 26 stops and the frequency of buses are at least 20 minutes.
+This leads to residents opting for the more efficient 16th Street buses (the S1, S2, and S9, now the D60 and D6X).

-Before WMATA implemented the Better Bus Redesign network, Route D5X was previously known as Route 59.
-The idea for a 14th Street express line came as far back as 2012.
-In 2011, WMATA teamed up with the DC Department of Transportation to study the 14th Street corridor with the biggest conclusion being an express service.
+The idea for a 14th Street express line went as far back as 2011.
+In 2011, WMATA teamed up with the DC Department of Transportation to study the 14th Street corridor, with the biggest conclusion being an express service.
 The study concluded that express bus service on the 14th Street line (it called express service "limited-stop bus service") would benefit riders:

 The advantages to this proposal are that this service would not only enhance route capacity, but would also improve service frequencies at bus stops served by the limited stop service (service frequency at local-only stops would not be impacted).
 It would also reduce travel times for passengers able to utilize the bus stops that would be served by the limited stop service.
 The primary disadvantage is that this proposal would likely incur additional operating costs.

-WMATA also recommended extending route 53 from McPherson Square station up to G street running more service north of Colorado Avenue NW, and extending service to the Waterfront area, as well as giving riders better information, doing more to enforce parking restrictions, using articulated buses and training bus operators specifically for the lines they drive.
+WMATA also recommended extending route 53 from McPherson Square station up to G street, running more service north of Colorado Avenue NW, and extending service to the Waterfront area, as well as giving riders better information, doing more to enforce parking restrictions, using articulated buses, and training bus operators specifically for the lines they drive.

 However, the proposal could not find enough support in previous city budget negotiations, and the idea was scrapped.
-Since 2012, the 14th Street corridor began to grow even more with businesses in the area nearly doubling from 7,371 in 2011, to 13,992 in 2015.
+Since 2012, the 14th Street corridor began to grow even more, with businesses in the area nearly doubling from 7,371 in 2011 to 13,992 in 2015.